-There are 27 basic consonants and six compound consonants in Lao language.
+There are 27 basic consonants and six compound consonants.
 The consonants are divided into three groups according to their tones.

-There are 28 vowels in Lao language.
-They are divided into two main groups according to their sound (short/long sound) and a set of special vowels as following.
+The 28 vowels are divided into two main groups according to their sound (short/long sound) and a set of special vowels as following.

-In the list above an "X" is placed to designate the position of the consonant.
+In the list above an "X" is placed there to designate the position of the consonant.

-Vowels that wrap around a consonant are actually two or more vowels combined to form a sound eg. the vowel "" and "" combine to form the sound "é" like (té/kick).
+Vowels that wrap around a consonant are actually two or more vowels combined to form a sound eg. the vowel "" and "" combine to form the sound "é" like (read: té, English meaning: kick).

-Apart from these vowels, there are a lot more sound that acheived by combining vowels and consonants, for example if you combine vowel "" and consonant "" you will have , as in (kang/center or middle) or "" and "" form a sound "eng" (pheng/song).
+Apart from these vowels, there are a lot more sound that acheived by combining vowels and consonants, for example if you combine vowel "" and consonant "" you will have , as in (kang/center or middle) or "" and "" form a sound "eng" (read: pheng, English meaning: song).

 For more detailed information visit http://www.seasite.niu.edu/lao/lao3.htm.
 There are Lao language learning resources, exercises and MP3 to help you with prononciation.

-In addition to consonants and vowels, in Lao language there are 4 tone marks as following.
+In addition to consonants and vowels, there are 4 tone marks as following.

-More details on tone marks, how they are used etc can be found here http://www.seasite.niu.edu/lao/lao3.htm
+More details on tone marks, how they are used and more can be found at the website of Center for Southeast Asian Studies. http://www.seasite.niu.edu/lao/lao3.htm

-Learning Lao alphabet isn't difficult, however, writing can be fairly hard at the beginning as characters set are different from English not to mention composing words.
+Learning Lao alphabet is not difficult, however, writing can be fairly hard at the beginning as characters set are different from English not to mention composing words.

 Most people learn to speak the language first, then they comprehend reading and writing later.
 If you want to follow that path here are some useful Lao phases to start with.

 Practicing some phases with the local whenever there is an opportunity is a way to go.
 If you have fun and are comfortable using them then your Lao learning becomes easier and you maybe ready to move to the next level (reading and writing).
 Learning Lao yourself?
-Yes, it's not that hard, all you need is your determination, a Lao book for beginners and perhaps a dictionary.
-Here are a few I would like to recommend.
+Yes, it is possible, it is not supper hard, all you need is your determination, a good Lao book for beginners and perhaps a dictionary.
+Do a search on Amazone, I am sure there are a few good books to grab.